 He became a serial killer who abducted children and brought them to the cave to kill them.

-Who knows if this is true, but local parents would warn their children to be good or else Carlos Ayala would come for you.
+That’s the legend but who really knows if this is true.
+Yet local parents warn their children to be good or else Carlos Ayala would come for you.

 We came here twice as locals told us it was the best spot.
 It’s only a ten minute walk up a steep dark hill to find a bar located in a cave 100 feet below.
-On the way there are lots of little pop-up stands selling alcohol along your walk.
+On the way there are lots of little pop-up stands selling local drinks and cocktails from around the world.

-Disco Ayala, also known as La Cueva, is open every night at 11pm until 3am, but no one really arrives before midnight.
+Disco Ayala is also known as La Cueva.
+It is open every night at 11pm until 3am, but no one really arrives before midnight.
 It’s can get quite hot down below so dress accordingly.